Crazy Sunday

 "Crazy Sunday" is a short story by F. Scott Fitzgerald, originally published in the October 1932 issue of American Mercury.

-Fitzgerald's story is set in the brutal life of the great studios of 1930s Hollywood, with their flocks of actors, writers and directors seething with interpersonal and sexual politics.
-It is extraordinarily long — almost 6,400 words — and has a more novel-like than story-like structure, being set over several days and settings, though the driving story and few characters make it a story rather than a novel.
+Fitzgerald's story is set in the Hollywood of the great studios of the 1930s.
+The protagonist, Joel Coles, is a screenwriter.
+The story is under 6,400 words, but takes place over several days and locations.
+It is organised around a series of Sundays in Coles's life.

 Plot

 Screenwriter Joel Coles spends his Sundays working — at the moment he is rewriting a Eugene O'Neill play in which a famous actress is to play the lead.
 He is "twenty-eight and not yet broken by Hollywood" after his first six months there.
 But on this Sunday, he is invited to tea by the director Miles Calman: a big step up for a writer.

 Stella, Calman's neglected wife, presses highballs on Joel — he had promised himself not to drink, especially as the director is loudly opposed to alcoholism — and flirts with him.
 He chats with the director's mother.
 Overjoyed by the success he is making, he offers to do his party piece, just as people are leaving.
 Unfortunately, it is a mocking imitation of an independent producer, Dave Silverstein.
 You don't mock producers in Hollywood, and the audience, including a famous actress, disassociate themselves silently from his act.
 "The faces surrounding him in the gently molded light were intent and curious, but there was no ghost of a smile anywhere; directly in front the Great Lover of the screen glared at him with an eye as keen as the eye of a potato."
 Joel realises that he has not only made a fool of himself, but been irreparably damaged among people on whom his career depends.

 Next morning, he writes a horrified, crawling note of apology to Miles Calman.
 He slinks around the set, so furtive that a security man demands sight of his pass.
 His buddy Nat Keogh — the archetypal heavy drinker of Hollywood — tries to laugh him out of it, but it is not until next morning he gets a kind telegram from Stella Calman inviting him to a buffet supper that he is comforted.

 "Crazy Sunday again", and Joel lunches alone on "trout, avocado salad and a pint of California wine" before dressing carefully for Mrs Calman's sister's supper.
 In a brief leap from the third-person-subjective mode in which he writes most of the story into third-person-omniscient, Fitzgerald writes: "Miles and Stella arrived in riding clothes — they had been quarrelling fiercely most of the afternoon on all the dirt roads back of Beverly Hills".